wabouhamad/nvidia-ci/README.md

 - `NVIDIANETWORK_SUBSCRIPTION_UPGRADE_TO_CHANNEL`: specific subscription channel to upgrade to from previous version.  _required when running operator-upgrade testcase_
 - `NVIDIANETWORK_CLEANUP`: boolean flag to cleanup up resources created by testcase after testcase execution - Default value is true - _required only when cleanup is not needed_
 - `NVIDIANETWORK_NNO_FALLBACK_CATALOGSOURCE_INDEX_IMAGE`: custom certified-operators catalogsource index image for GPU package - _required when deploying fallback custom NNO catalogsource_
-- `NVIDIANETWORK_NFD_FALLBACK_CATALOGSOURCE_INDEX_IMAGE`:  custom redhat-operators catalogsource index image for NFD package - _required when deploying fallback custom NFD catalogsource_
+- `NFD_FALLBACK_CATALOGSOURCE_INDEX_IMAGE`:  custom redhat-operators catalogsource index image for NFD package - _required when deploying fallback custom NFD catalogsource_
 - `NVIDIANETWORK_OFED_DRIVER_VERSION`: OFED Driver Version.
 If not specified, the default driver version is used - _optional_
 - `NVIDIANETWORK_OFED_REPOSITORY`:  OFED Driver Repository.
 If not specified, the default repository is used - _optional_
 - `NVIDIANETWORK_RDMA_WORKLOAD_NAMESPACE`:  RDMA workload pod namespace - _required_